j-mie6/parsley-debug-views/README.md

 ## Example

-Assuming you have `parsley-debug-sfx` in your dependencies, this is a small example in debugging an arithmetic parser:
+Assuming you have `parsley-debug-sfx` in your dependencies, this is a small example in debugging an arithmetic parser (with either `-experimental` for Scala 3 or `-Ymacro-annotations` for Scala 2.13):

 ```scala
 import parsley.quick.*